Equal Pay Month 2020

-As part of our campaign to make equal pay a key issue on the 50th anniversary of the passage of the Equal Pay Act, we are working with a number of universities to run equal pay seminars.Check out our timetable of events and watch the Leeds University seminar video with speakers and contributors from academia, law, business, unions and equality organisations providing insight into the context of unequal pay and strategies that have been successful.
+As part of our campaign to make equal pay a key issue on the 50th anniversary of the passage of the Equal Pay Act, we are working with a number of universities to run equal pay seminars.
+Watch the video below to see what happened at our recent seminar at Leeds University, featuring speakers and contributors from academia, law, business, the trade union movement and equality organisations, each providing insight into the context of unequal pay and strategies that have been successful.

 Banknotes for Women: London mobilisation

-On Wednesday 6th November, The Equality Trust and a number of brilliant activists staged a public act of resistance outside some of London's biggest businesses by handing out roses to hundreds of women to mark the fact that many will be effectively "working for free" for the remainder of year.
+The Equality Trust and a number of brilliant activists staged a public act of resistance outside some of London's biggest businesses by handing out roses to hundreds of women to mark the fact that many will be effectively "working for free" for the remainder of year.